 Stability within the hand: This is where that “separation of the hand” concept comes into play.
-In a typical functional grasp, the ring and pinky fingers are the stable ones, as they relax in the hand or rest on the table to provide a base of support.
+In a typical mature functional grasp, the ring and pinky fingers are the stable ones, as they relax in the hand or rest on the table to provide a base of support.

 Mobility within the hand: The thumb, index, and middle fingers are the ones that should be doing most of the pencil moving.
 They are made to complete the small movements necessary to create delicate fine motor work such as writing.
 These muscles within the hand need to be developed so that other fingers aren’t pulled in to create a basket weave of grasping chaos.

 Using this sort of criteria for a functional grasp assessment, you may notice that the tripod doesn’t have to be the only one that works.
-I often say to parents, “It doesn’t need to be pretty, it needs to be functional.”
+I often say to parents, “It doesn’t need to be perfect, it needs to be functional.”
 It’s important to mention this because children can get stressed out when someone relentlessly harps on their grasp, or when they are forced to use these hugely embarrassing grippers on their pencil.
 (Especially when it’s for no reason other than their grasp doesn’t look exactly like what everyone else has.)

-When to Change a Pencil Grasp:
+When to Change a Pencil Grasp

 Biomechanical stress on joints of the hand: If a child doesn’t have the strength necessary to control the pencil, they are going to start locking joints in order to “hold” themselves in the writing position.
 This can lead to hyperextension, putting unnecessary strain on joints we want to be in good shape for a long time.